Long Bình Jail: 1968 Riot

-After being called a slur by a white soldier, Gary Payton, an African-American enlisted in the United States Army, abandoned his post in Vietnam.
+After being called a slur by a white soldier, Gary Payton, an African-American enlisted man in the United States Army, abandoned his post in Vietnam.
 He was convicted for going AWOL and was sentenced to six months in the jail.
 He was given two 15 minute breaks from his small cell, and survived by eating lettuce rolled up in water.
 He was given the job of driving a truck outside of the stockade and burning the camp's feces with kerosene.
 Soon, a group of inmates convinced him to bring an extra can of kerosene back into the camp every other night.

 On the night of August 29, 1968, a group of African American inmates approached the administration building at 11:45 p.m. and attacked the guards.
 Chaos erupted as other inmates joined the riot.
 They began to set fire to buildings using the kerosene provided by Payton, burning the mess hall, the barber shop, latrine, administration, and finance buildings.
 About 200 inmates took part in destroying the camp.
-The rioters assaulted white inmates as well as guards with impromptu weapons, including garbage and feces from the latrine.
+The rioters assaulted white inmates as well as guards with impromptu weapons.
 Despite the violence, only four inmates escaped and one prisoner was killed.
 The next day, members of the 720th Military Police Battalion arrived.
 The MPs surrounded the camp and set up a perimeter at the gate.
 The riot ended on September 7, leaving 52 inmates and 63 MPs injured.
 Lieutenant Colonel Vern Johnson, the installation commander, never recovered from the beating he received from the prisoners and was eventually medically retired from the Army.
 The prisoners were moved to an area outside LBJ surrounded by barbed wire.
 Members of the 720th Military Police Battalion communication detachment were sent to rewire the prison.
 The sole fatality was Private Edward Haskett of St. Petersburg, Florida, who was beaten to death by the rioters with a shovel.

 After the riot, the facility was rebuilt as a modern correctional institute and guards received appropriate training, social services were upgraded to include better mess facilities, and punishments became less arbitrary and more rational.